droplaunch/droplaunch/README.md

 I'm currently working on my music producing skills and making my first rap album, "The Graduates 6:16".
 This is a project under the collective
 [The Digital Error](https://www.youtube.com/channel/UCP9smVYka1WdfbXX4XOgBPg)
 <br>
-I'm still working on ComputeX as the co-manager overssing operations at the startup
+I'm still working on ComputeX as the co-manager overseeing operations at the startup
 <br>
 I'm also finalising all my projects and contributions to the mechatronics and AI sector such as the NeuroGen V.1 and MedMusic
 ## 🔧 Technologies & Tools